Kaktushose/jda-commands/wiki/docs/interactions/reply.md

         event.with().embeds("welcome", embed -> embed.title("New title")).reply();
         ```

-Placeholders can be passed not only to the <com.github.kaktushose.jda.commands.embeds.Embed>
+Placeholders can be passed not only to the <Embed>
 object, but also directly to the `#embed(...)` method:
 !!! example
     ```java